akhil-eppa/Stock_Data_Fetcher/README.md

 <hr>

 # Parameters for fetch_data
-* stock ticker name : If stock belongs to NSE, add ".NS" prefix to ticker name.
+* stock ticker name : If stock belongs to NSE, add ".NS" suffix to ticker name.
 * reference date : This date is a reference date.
 Format is "YYYY-MM-DD".
 Stocks for n days after the reference data or n days before the reference date can be fetched.
 * duration : If the duration 'd' is negative, fetch from d days prior upto the reference date.
 If the duration is positive, fetch from current date upto d days after.
 Reference date is inclusive in both ranges.